 “Many clients I speak with believe they have time after their care and treatment has ended to pursue a claim.
 With the complexity of the time limits set forth in the law, that may be too late to pursue a claim for medical negligence,” explained Michael D. Shroge, Attorney, Plevin & Gallucci.
 “It is critical to contact a lawyer with medical negligence experience who can discuss in detail the timeline of care and treatment and the injuries involved, to determine how best to protect your legal rights and protect the statute of limitation deadlines, if possible.”

 How long do I have to file a medical malpractice claim?

 As with other causes of action, Ohio law limits how long a plaintiff has to file a lawsuit for medical malpractice.
 It does this in two ways, both of which can be found in O.R.C. § 2305.113: a statute of limitations and a statute of repose.
 If the time limit under either the statute of limitations or the statute of repose has expired, then the plaintiff will be unable to sue.

 Medical Malpractice Statute of Limitations Ohio

 O.R.C. § 2305.113(A) contains the general limitations period for medical malpractice claims.
-Generally, a medical malpractice lawsuit must be filed within one year “after the cause of action accrued.”
+Generally, an Ohio medical malpractice lawsuit must be filed within one year “after the cause of action accrued.”